fabmation-gmbh/oima/README.md

 ## Motivation

-We have at two places our Signatures: on a _Notary-Server_ and on a _S3 Bucket_.
+We have at two places our Signatures: on a _Notary-Server_ and an _S3 Bucket_.

 We use the _S3 Bucket_ because of the Pull Signature Check functionality of _CRI-O_.

-And its a huge expenditure to manage all Signatures which are distributed at two places.
+So it's a huge expenditure to manage all Signatures which are distributed at two places.
-For example if we update one of our Images then the old Image shouldn't executed anymore in our K8s-Cluster.
+For example, if we update one of our Images, then the old Image shouldn't be executed anymore in our K8s-Cluster.
 Now we have to delete the Signatures of the old Image from the S3 Bucket _and_ from the Notary-Server.
 And the signatures of the images are saved with the Content Digest from Docker in this Format:
 `[IMAGE_NAME]@[HASH_ALGO]=[CONTENT_DIGEST]` for example: `hello-world@sha256=92c7f9c92844bbbb5d0a101b22f7c2a7949e40f8ea90c8b3bc396879d95e899a`.